milkmansson/project-dice/README.md

 - Integrate an SRAM chip (like the 47L16) instead of flash for saving data, to help save flash lifetime when collecting roll distribution data, and the desire to save it every roll.
-- Code integration with Artemis (use being optional) - for no other reason than to push whats possible, including OTA firmware updates.
+- Code integration with Artemis (use being optional) - for no other reason than to push myself and whats possible, including OTA firmware updates.
 - Refine module selection - find a better ESP32 model with better battery management integrated.
 - Experiment/integrate with other MEMS sensors, potentially implement AHRS, ftw.